 Most referenda are not included as elections, with one important exception.
 Some referenda on continued rule are functionally equivalent to presidential elections in single-party regimes, which are included in this study.
 Therefore, we include referenda when they are direct votes on candidates, most commonly referenda that ask voters whether they would like the incumbent to continue in office or not.
 If any referendum is a direct vote on the incumbent candidate's continued rule, it is included as an election.
 The 1988 referendum on the continued rule of Augusto Pinochet, therefore, counts as an election.
 Referenda that extend a leader's term in office but that are not leader-specific are not included as national elections.
 For example, we do not include constitutional referenda that change the length of term limits or that make some parties illegal.
 Thus, although there was a referendum on a new constitution in Equatorial Guinea on August 15, 1982 that also provided for an extension of the President's term in office, the event was not counted as a direct election in the NELDA data.

 Sometimes, elections are cancelled immediately before, during or after election day.
 We include elections if and only if voting on election day has, in fact, commenced.
 This decision rule holds regardless of whether the balloting was not completed or was eventually cancelled, whether the results were never announced, or whether there were no "consequences" from the voting (such as a power succession).

-At present, all independent countries with a population above half a million are covered, with the exception of Western countries (this excludes almost exactly the set of members of the OECD), from 1960 to 2006.
+At present, all independent countries with a population above half a million are covered, with the exception of Western countries (this excludes almost exactly the set of members of the OECD), from 1945 to 2012.
+Microstates will be added to NELDA.
 See the countries covered section below.